dcerge/-sdflc-react-router-pages/README.md

 ## src/componentsMap.js

-This is the file that exports an mapping object.
+This is the file that exports a mapping object.

 ```js
 import LayoutNotFound from './layouts/layoutNotFound';